Use this page to learn about the major legislative changes TABC implemented to license types and fees on Sept. 1, 2021.

 - TABC will not print or send a new license to you, but you must print your new license once you access AIMS.

-- However, even if your license type loses its ale authorization on Sept.
+- However, even if your license type lost its ale authorization on Sept.
 1, you may continue to purchase, sell, transport or store ale and malt liquor under that license until its expiration date.

 - After the license expires, you’ll need to apply for another license to continue activities involving beverages that were classified as ale before Sept.
 1 if you don’t already hold the correct license type.
 For example, if you hold a Wholesaler’s Permit (W) and already hold a General Distributor’s License (BB), you may distribute all malt beverages under the BB.